epam/ai-dial/docs/user-guide.md

 **To Upload a File:**

+To add a file into a folder it is necessary to upload it.

 1. In the Manage attachments dialog, select **Upload from device**.
 2. Select one or several files you want to upload and click **Open**.
 3. Under **Upload to**, select **Change** to pick a folder, in which the files will be uploaded.
-4. Under **Files**, change file names or delete files, if necessary.
+4. Under **Files**, change their names or delete them, if necessary.
 The following symbols in the file names are prohibited: tab, ":", ";", "/", "\", ",", "=", "{", "}", "%", "&".
 Note that you can use the "." symbol at the start or inside a name, but the dot at the end will be automatically removed.
 5. Click **Upload and attach files**.

 ![](./img/attachments2.png)